API (Academic Programs International): Granada - Universidad de Granada

 Programs in Granada Includes:

-- Universidad De Granada Intensive Language: The Intensive Language Program is designed for beginning, intermediate, advanced and superior level students who want to quickly advance their Spanish skills over the course of one semester.
+Semester Intensive Spanish Language Studies: The Intensive Language Program is designed for beginning, intermediate, advanced and superior level students who want to quickly advance their Spanish skills over the course of one semester.
 There are no cultural electives offered within this program; students instead complete a series of intensive Spanish language courses.
 Students can expect to advance their Spanish a minimum of two levels during the semester.
 Each student’s language level is determined by a placement exam administered upon arrival by the University of Granada.

-- Universidad De Granada Spanish Language & Culture: This program is ideal for students who would like to study abroad in Granada to improve their writing skills and knowledge of upper-level grammar, while also taking culture courses in addition to their language studies.
+Semester Spanish Language and Culture for Beginning/Intermediate Speakers: This program is ideal for students who would like to study abroad in Granada to improve their writing skills and knowledge of upper-level grammar, while also taking culture courses in addition to their language studies.
 The program offers culture classes in both English and in Spanish.
 All students take a Spanish language placement exam upon arrival and are placed into the appropriate language level based on the results of this exam.
 Students may choose to take some classes in English.
 In order to take electives taught in Spanish, students must place into the high intermediate or low advanced level.
 Usually students with 2-3 semesters of college-level Spanish or the equivalent place into the high intermediate level (European Framework level B1.2).
 Students with 3-4 semesters of college-level Spanish usually place into the low advanced level (European Framework level B2.1).
 High advanced students (5 or more semesters of Spanish; European Framework level B2.2) are encouraged to apply for the Hispanic Studies program.
 The elective courses are taught at an upper-divsion (300+) level.

-- Universidad De Granada Intensive Language Summer: This program is designed for students at all levels who wish to study abroad in Granada to begin or to improve their knowledge of Spanish language in an immersion setting.
+Summer Intensive Spanish Language Studies: This program is designed for students at all levels who wish to study abroad in Granada to begin or to improve their knowledge of Spanish language in an immersion setting.
 Students study Spanish grammar and conversation.
 Students may earn 80-90 contact hours (5-6 semester credits) per summer term.
 An essentially communicative approach is used in these courses along with the use of the most up-to-date audiovisual technology.
 These courses are designed to suit the needs of all students.
 Each student’s level of study is based on a placement exam administered upon arrival by the University of Granada.

-- Universidad De Granada Spanish Language & Culture Summer: This program has a joint focus on language and culture, allowing the student who wants to study abroad in Granada the opportunity to develop and improve his/her linguistic skills while enjoying an introduction to the major topics of Spanish culture.
+Summer Spanish Language and Culture Studies: This program has a joint focus on language and culture, allowing the student who wants to study abroad in Granada the opportunity to develop and improve his/her linguistic skills while enjoying an introduction to the major topics of Spanish culture.
 In addition to the Spanish language class, classes are available in Spanish history, Spanish literature, history of Spanish art, Islamic culture, and more.
 This summer, students participating in the Spanish Language & Culture study abroad program in Granada enroll in 90 contact hours per session.
 In general, 90 contact hours is considered to be equivalent to 6 U.S. semester credits.
 Please note that each U.S. university sets its own guidelines regarding how it accepts credit from abroad, so it is important that you discuss specific credit transfer policies with your home university.

 Program Type(s):Study Abroad